 In the technology industry, hype is a constant.
 This is no different with the up-and-coming technology of software-defined networks.
-In this case, however, the hype is
+In this case, however, the hype is justified: SDN could change the network security landscape as we know it.

 Over the past couple of years, software-defined networking (SDN) has developed from merely an idea to a paradigm that large networking vendors are not only embracing, but also talking up as their model for future enterprise network management.
 This technology adds greater granularity, dynamics and manageability to networking, but brings up other concerns that should be seen from a security perspective.